jrsmith3/cv/cv.rst

 **Capital One** - Lead Data Engineer (March 2019 - Present).

-I am the technical lead for the Loss Forecasting solution used by the Card Credit Risk Management team.
+I am the technical lead for the Loss Forecasting solution used by the Credit Risk Management team for Card.

 **Xometry** - Director of Data Engineering (Sept 2018 - March 2019).